SALESFORCE PARK WALKING TOUR

 As you continue, the large tree with the round crown in the lawn on your left is a Chinese elm (Ulmus parvifolia), native to eastern Asia, and San Francisco’s most commonly planted elm.
 There are two others nearby in the lawn.
 You will next enter the South African garden on your right.
 The first trees in this garden are three silver trees (Leucadendron argenteum), with distinctive silvery green leaves.
 This species (called silwerboom in Afrikaans) is endangered in the wild; it’s native to a very small area near Capetown.

 Continue to the children’s play structure.
 On on your right as you pass the climbing gym are three African fern pines (Afrocarpus gracilior), native to Kenya, Tanzania, and Uganda.
-Further along on the right are two very large Queensland bottle trees (Brachychiton rupestris), the trees with the swollen trunk at the base (the swollen trunks are an adaptation to dry climates, as they allow the tree to store water during rainy periods, which can be drawn upon during periods of drought).
+Further along on the right are two very large Queensland bottle trees (Brachychiton rupestris), the trees with the swollen trunk at the base (the swollen trunks are an adaptation to dry climates - they allow the tree to store water during rainy periods, which can be drawn upon during drought periods).
 Further along, you’ll see two trees with maple leaf-shaped leaves – these are also in the Brachychiton genus; the common name is flame tree (Brachychiton asplenifolius).
 This tree gets its common name from the bright red bell-shaped flowers that often cover the entire tree when it is leafless.

 Continue to the plaza, with tables and chairs on your left.
 The trees in the plaza are California sycamores (Platanus racemosa ‘Roberts’), a native California tree, common in riparian valleys in the from the Bay Area south to Baja California.
 It is “undeservedly rare” on San Francisco streets – I’m hoping that this prominent placement of the tree will inspire more of them citywide.
 As you continue, to the right of the path are three champak trees (Magnolia champaca), native to the Indian subcontinent and southeast Asia.
 Another common name is “joy perfume tree” – the white flowers of the tree are very fragrant.
 As you continue east, you will pass an olive tree (Olea europaea) on your right, followed by another strawberry tree.